- On-premises vector tile maps

 * Recommended for development only

-Below are approximate sizes for each tileset.
-Exact tileset file sizes are subject to change with new data from weekly updates.
+Below are approximate sizes for each dataset.
+Exact file sizes are subject to change with new data from weekly updates.

-We recommend the following hardware configurations.
+We recommend, as a minimum, the following hardware configurations.
 The development configuration is appropriate for testing and evaluating Atlas, and is not recommended for production workloads.

 |2 CPU||4 CPU|